stefan22/game-word-server/README.md

 ## About

-A node-express server that returns a different random five letter word for a guessing-word game app everytime.
+A node-express server that returns a new random five letter word everytime for a guessing-word game app

 ## Tests &nbsp; :traffic_light: